-Lake Nicaragua (aka Lake Cocibolca) is the largest lake in Central America and home to Ometepe Island, whose name in the Nahuatl language means two hills.
-Those two hills are actually two volcanoes: the very active 5,100 foot (1,544 meter) Concepción Volcano and dormant 4,573 foot (1,394 meter) Maderas Volcano.
+Ometepe Island is a 3,000 square mile (8,264 square km) UNESCO Biosphere Reserve in formerly bull-shark-infested Lake Nicaragua (aka Lake Cocibolca) which is the largest lake in Central America.
+The island’s name means two hills in the Nahuatl language and those “hills” are actually two volcanoes: the very active 5,100 foot (1,544 meter) Concepción Volcano and the dormant 4,573 foot (1,394 meter) Maderas Volcano.
 Both can be climbed.
 Neither is easy.

 Getting to Ometepe Island